10 things to do before starting university

-As you prepare for your first year at university, it's easy to get overwhelmed by all you need to do before term starts - to help ease the burden, we've put together ten practical things to add to your checklist
+As you prepare for your first year at university, it's easy to be overwhelmed by all you need to do before term starts - to help ease the burden, we've put together ten practical things to add to your checklist

 1. Arrange your accommodation